spandana136/MOBILE-PRICE-ANALYSIS/README.md

 # MOBILE-PRICE-ANALYSIS 📱
 This project explores smartphone datasets to analyze pricing patterns across brands.
 By studying features like RAM, battery, storage, and camera, and applying Python-based analysis with visualizations, it uncovers insights into customer value, market trends, and brand positioning strategies.
-Here’s a compact **100-word README** version for your GitHub repo 👇

  📌 **Overview**